AllenNeuralDynamics/openscope-experimental-launcher/docs/source/launcher_metadata.rst

 - The parameters and configuration used for the experiment
 - The runtime environment and software versions
 - Any user prompts or overrides entered during the session
-- Additional metadata needed for post-processing and data provenance
+- Additional metadata needed for post-acquisition and data provenance

 Contents
 --------